From-the-Jammer-Line/From-the-Jammer-Line.github.io/_posts/2020-06-13-Reverse-Glide-Juke.md

 <center><img width="30%" src="/images/posts/Reverse-Glide-Juke/transition.jpeg"></center>

-To make the move quick, we will transition onto our outer leg -- hear that would be the right leg -- and engage our inside edge to curve around the blockers into the inside lane.
-Now since we transition we change into a hip-leading approach, and so even if someone gets us, it is more likely that we can at least get our hips beyond our two blockers.
+To make the move quick, we will transition onto our outer leg -- here that would be the right leg -- and engage our inside edge to curve around the blockers into the inside lane.
+Now since we transition, we change into a hip-leading approach so even if someone gets us, it is more likely that we can at least get our hips beyond our two blockers.
 If the blockers also have weak lateral movements, this will exploit that to our favor.

 This move looks like this: